Other Ways to Say “Average” (with meanings & examples)

 Passable

-- The food in the restaurant was excellent but the service was passable.
+- The food was excellent, but the service was passable.

 Nothing to write home about

-- The play we watched last night was all right but nothing to write home about.
+- The film was okay, but nothing to write home about.

-- Tim’s new flat is in a nice place but the interior is nothing to write home about.
+- His new flat is fine, but the interior is nothing to write home about.

 A dime a dozen

-- Jobs like that are a dime a dozen today.
-I’m sure you’ll find a new one soon.
+- Jobs like these are a dime a dozen these days.

 Common or garden

-- Our new car is common or garden but it is very comfortable.
+- It’s a common or garden car, but it runs well.

-- Thomas was a kind of designer that could turn common or garden furniture into stylish.
+- She turned common or garden furniture into something stylish.

 Run-of-the-mill